 Cat Ba National Park

 Cat Ba National Park is situated in Cat Hai District, Hai Phong, Vietnam.
-The Park is one island in a group of some 367 islands of the Cat Ba Archipelago – 40km east of Hai Phong City, 124km south – east of Hanoi and borders with Halong Bay to the north facing to East sea.
+The Park is one island in a group of some 367 islands of the Cat Ba Archipelago – 40km east of Hai Phong City, 124km from Hanoi and borders with Halong Bay to the north facing to East Sea.

 The Park was established on the 31st March 1986 and now covers some 17,362.96 ha; approximately 10,912.51 ha are terrestrial ecosystems (islands), and 6,450.45 ha are marine ecosystems.
 It was the first ever national park to be established in Vietnam and is divided into three zones: strict protection; ecological recovery; and administrative services.

 Nice trekking in the greens plus the pleasant temperature with nice breeze from the sea will make your trip more relaxing.
 Route Viet Hai or Ngu Lam peak are the choice for pleasant trek in Cat Ba Island.

 - 1. Overview of Cat Ba National Park

 - 2. Weather in Cat Ba National Park